Temple Donations

 Do you know you can target your tzedakah to benefit a dedicated use at Temple Beth Emet:

-Contact Treasurer Beth Rosen at treasurer@templebethemet.com to make a tax-deductible donation.
+Contact the Treasurer at treasurer@templebethemet.com to make a tax-deductible donation.

 Your tax or estate planning attorney will also be a great help to you.